 How is the topology of the land you're building on?

 Be mindful of erosion and build accordingly.
-Make provision for drainages.
+Make provision for drainage.
 Allow for slopes where necessary.

 If the topology is such that you need to fill a gaping hole, reconsider.
 Perhaps you don't need to fill that gorge and incur that expense.
 Perhaps you can take advantage of the topology and have an underground car park or an entire floor below ground level.
 Or perhaps a water reservoir or a drainage system.